eikek/sbt-openapi-schema/README.md

   module for decoding.
 - JSON support is optional.

-The scala/java variants are implemented in different plugins.
 The implementation is based on the [swagger-parser](https://github.com/swagger-api/swagger-parser) project.